 In the first three semesters there will be four theory courses and in the fourth semester three theory courses.
 All the theory courses in the first and second semesters are core courses.
 In the third semester there will be three core theory courses and one elective theory course.
-In the fourth semester there will be two core theory courses and one elective theory course.
-However a student may be permitted to choose any other elective course in the third and fourth semesters, without having any lecture classes.
-All the theory courses inthe first, second and third semesters are of 3 credits while the theory courses in the fourth semester are of 4 credits
+Colleges can choose any one of the elective courses given in table 1.
+In the fourth semester there will be one core theory course and two elective theory courses.
+Colleges can select any two of the elective courses from those given in table 1.
+However, a student may be permitted to choose any other elective course of his choice in the third and fourth semesters, without having any lecture classes.
+Of all the elective courses, one elective course in the third semester and two elective courses for the fourth semester chosen by the collegeonly will be considered for calculating the workload of teachers.All the theory courses in the first, third and fourth semesters (both core and elective) are of 4 credits while the theory courses (both core and elective) in the third semester are of 3 credits.